 about the lab

-Research in the Concept Mining Lab centers on the conceptual system and its influence on everyday reasoning.
+Research in the Cognition Mining Lab centers on the conceptual system and its influence on everyday reasoning.

 In a line of research funded by Google Research, we have analyzed several large bodies of text (e.g., Wikipedia) to uncover patterns of meaning across thousands of words in English.
 These patterns are then compared against the judgments of hundreds of participants to establish their psychological validity and to see what they might indicate about the large-scale structure of the conceptual system.